go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

 - Add a `wait-until <regex>` helper to the harness (instead of fixed sleeps) for “wait until result screen shows `# Pull Request:`”.
 - Add a separate “capture only” command that writes to a stable filename (optional), and keep the default as timestamped.

+---

+## Step 9: Phase 3 controller helpers + wire select-all/unselect-all (WIP)

+This step starts Phase 3 of the refactor: move the remaining “index-based” mutations out of the TUI and into controller helper APIs keyed by stable IDs (file paths).
+The immediate payoff is enabling select-all/unselect-all in a way that is correct under filters and doesn’t require the UI to scan `ChangedFiles` manually.

+**Commit (code):** N/A — in progress

+### What I did
+- Loaded the ticket task list and verified the current `internal/tui/app` state (Phase 2 app root is active; keymap already has `a`/`A` bindings but app Update does not handle them yet).
+- Verified `go test ./...` is green before starting Phase 3 work.

+### Why
+- The current app root still does a brittle path→index scan in the UI to toggle inclusion.
+Phase 3 makes the Controller the single place that knows how to mutate files by stable path IDs.

+### What worked
+- N/A (in progress)

+### What didn't work
+- N/A (in progress)

+### What I learned
+- The scaffolding is already in place for these features: `keys.KeyMap` includes select-all/unselect-all and `events` already defines `SetAllVisibleIncludedRequested`.

+### What was tricky to build
+- N/A (in progress)

+### What warrants a second pair of eyes
+- Ensuring “visible” semantics (post-filters) are consistent across: select-all/unselect-all, generation input, and the token count.

+### What should be done in the future
+- After landing controller helpers + wiring, consider updating generation to use the same “build request” helper (single source of truth for “what is included”).